isomerpages/moe-clementitownsec/_curriculum/Assessment.md

-The WA can take the form of class tests, projects, oral presentations, coursework, performance tasks, practical tests, etc. In order to manage the assessment load for students and to optimise their learning, the school also has a policy of no more than:
+The WA can take the form of class tests, projects, oral presentations, coursework, performance tasks, practical tests, etc. In order to manage the assessment load for students and to optimise their learning, the school also has a policy of&nbsp;<u>no more than</u>:

 *   1 WA per subject per term,